Contents

 • Significant setup time

 UserPilot positions itself as a simpler alternative to Pendo, focusing on quick implementation of product tours and feature announcements.
-While it makes creating custom in-app guidance easy, and provides detailed analytics for product usage, it doesn’t support the actual creation of onboarding guides and videos.
+While this user onboarding software makes creating custom in-app guidance easy, and provides detailed analytics for product usage, it doesn’t support the actual creation of onboarding guides and videos.

 Source: UserPilot